chessurisme/chessurisme/README.md

 Though I first started learning HTML, CSS, and JavaScript in 2018, my study was inconsistent until diving back in more fully in 2022.

+I had explored other languages like C, Java, and C++ in 2020 and 2021 before shifting focus to web development.

 Eager to push boundaries, I thrive on learning new technologies that can make ideas come alive on the web.

 My dedication now drives me to craft engaging user experiences paired with powerful functionality.
 I love coding solutions that are as sleek as they are practical.
 This journey has let me work toward mastering translating visions into reality with web technology.